Join the Protest Against People Overload!

 site, blog, forum, etc. has a certain “my 15 minutes” touch to it, it’s not

-performance.
+equivalent to just chatting with friends; it’s speaking in public, aperformance.
 People view their posts as public acts, and, just like artists can

 be hyper-sensitive and defensive about thier performance even when (or